Frequently asked questions

 What happens in Adverse Weather or other prevailing conditions?

 In the event of bad weather it is up to the driver to decide if they are happy to drive.
-If you, the patient, are not, please let our Coordinator know ASAP.
+If you, the patient, are not happy, please let our coordinator know ASAP.
 Our normal advice would be that if the Police and Transport authorities recommend that people should not drive, then we don’t.
+It may not always be possible to convey you to your place of treatment due to adverse conditions.
+It remains possible we may need to regrettably cancel your transport at short notice.

 Do you send different drivers?